8. Documentation traits#

 string SomeStructure {}

-Defines a proper name for a service or resource shape.
-This title can be used in automatically generated documentation and other contexts to provide a user friendly name for services and resources.
+- Defines a proper name for a service or resource shape.
+This title can be used in automatically generated documentation and other contexts to provide a user friendly name for a shape.

 Any service or resource